Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability

 The inquiry will cover all forms of violence against, and abuse, neglect and exploitation of, people with disability, in all settings and contexts.

-Advocacy & Counselling services
+Advocacy and counselling services

 The organisations to provide advocacy and counselling services for people engaging with the Disability Royal Commission have been announced.
 A total of almost $140M has been allocated for advocacy, counselling and legal supports over three years.
 This includes nearly $28M for ten state-based counselling organisations to deliver in-person counselling.
 A large number of state-based advocacy organisations have also been funded.